 Address the Emotions

 The emotions that can surface during and after play are necessary to address.
 Don't keep them bottled up.
 Write them down, talk about them and keep open communication with your partner.
 They can help you get through your feelings.
+Your feelings do not have to be rational, or accurate as long are able to express them somehow they are valid.
 Several of the things in the Aftercare kit are meant to help you establish that connection.
 A notebook to write your feelings down, a phone card to call your partner (if they are long distance), a letter from your partner telling you how they feel about you and perhaps even a voice recording.
 Call up some friends and get out, if you have lifestyle friends they too can help you recover from Sub Drop.